rritec/powerbi/README.md

 	- What is Explicity Mesure
 	- What is compound Mesure
 	- What is Computed column?
+	- Where to create New column in Power Query or DAX ?
 	- Date and time functions
 		- CALENDAR
 		- CALENDARAUTO